thinhpham0702/8-Week-SQL-Challenge/Case Study #5 - Data Mart/SQL Solutions.md

 | Middle Aged  | Couples     | 1854160330  | 4.68            |
 | Young Adults | Families    | 1770889293  | 4.47            |

+- Unknown age_band and unknown demographic contribute the most to Retail sales with 40.52%

 **9. Can we use the avg_transaction column to find the average transaction size for each year for Retail vs Shopify?
 If not - how would you calculate it instead?**